kieme/dainty/library/dacli/dainty_dacli.md

 ### builtin commands

-There are three built-in commands that sdcli support at all times, namely;
+There are three built-in commands that dacli support at all times, namely;
  1. help   : help on help, help on commands and inputs
  2. list   : list all commands
  3. config : configure the cli session.